AmrWatad/Nasamat/README.md

 # Nasamat

-# this is the Main of my App , you can find it on google paly store Nasamat Android App developed in Java on Android Studio that displays nearby places with details (distance, rating, is open, phone, photos ) using threads,  location,Rest API with Json, design patterns and other libraries for UI/UX: Picasso, Flowing-Drawer, Swipy
+# this is the Main of my App ,  Nasamat Android App developed in Java on Android Studio that displays nearby places with details (distance, rating, is open, phone, photos ) using threads,  location,Rest API with Json, design patterns and other libraries for UI/UX: Picasso, Flowing-Drawer, Swipy

+#you can find it on google paly store:
 #https://play.google.com/store/apps/details?id=com.amr.nearbyopen

+/*
 #package com.amr.nearbyopen;
 #import android.Manifest;
 #import android.annotation.SuppressLint;